chelsey456/website/README.md

 # My Websites
-these websites are my favourite planes.
+websites about my favourite planes.
 - SU57
 ## The Su-57 is a Russian, single-seat, twin-engine, stealth multirole fighter aircraft, known by the NATO reporting name "Felon".
 It is designed for both aerial combat and ground/maritime strike missions, and it incorporates features like super maneuverability, supercruise, and integrated avionics.
 Developed by Sukhoi, it is intended to be the basis for a new family of stealth combat aircraft for the Russian Air Force.
 - CL 1201